aksh-sood/terraform-modules/README.md

 The [commons](./commons/) folder is used a utility across multiple folders with common resources being created across multiple folders and acts as a universal module for other folders.

-The [FX Admin](./fx-admin/) folder deals with the creation of resources strictly for the admin account which distributes the messages to other customer accounts .
+The [FX Admin](./fx-admin/) folder deals with the creation of resources strictly for the admin account which distributes the messages to other customer accounts.

 # The External Folder